erithobra/databases/sql-intro-lesson/install_postgres.md

     alex=#
     ```
-    Note: The installation process has created a postgres superuser using your Mac username.
-When you login, it will not ask you for a username and password.
-If you want to change that, see [more about the pg_hba.conf file](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html)) and you can copy [this config file](pg_hba.conf) to ``/usr/local/var/postgres/pg_hba.conf ``
+    Note: The installation process has created a superuser using your Mac username.
+When any user attempts to log in, it will not ask for a password.
+If you want to change that (and you probably should), see [more about the pg_hba.conf file](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html)).
+You can copy [this config file](pg_hba.conf) to ``/usr/local/var/postgres/pg_hba.conf ``

 1. Terminate your session
     ```